The Method

 Intelligence Layer

-• Prompt engineering for financial analysis
+• Prompt design for financial analysis

 • LLM workflow design and exception routing

-• Model evaluation and fine-tuning principles
+• Model evaluation and review principles

-• AI-assisted audit trail construction
+• AI-assisted review trail construction

 02